ConjureLabs/route/readme.md

 This will only implement the `requireLoggedIn` middleware.

+Middleware is prepended to the route handlers.
+Once a request passes through them, it will have no further effect.

+If you want to see examples, take a look at [the test mock directories](./test/mocks/)

 #### Route-Exported Middleware Flags

 If you need to set middleware flags on a specific route, you can do so: